Difference Between Cytoplasm and Protoplasm

 Parameters of ComparisonCytoplasmProtoplasm

-DefinitionThe cytoplasm is consists of all of the biological portion in the cell that is enveloped by the plasma cell membrane, and it excludes the part of the cell nucleoplasm.A membrane of the plasma cell encircles the biological portion of an animal cell.
+DefinitionThe cytoplasm consists of all of the biological portions in the cell enveloped by the plasma cell membrane, excluding the part of the cell nucleoplasm.A plasma cell membrane encircles an animal cell’s biological portion.
 That portion is called a Protoplasm.

 HistoryThe term ‘Cytoplasm’ was originated by Rudolf Von Kolliker in 1863.The term ‘Protoplasm’ was debated by Thomas Huxley against calling it a ‘Cell’ or protoplasm.
 After fairly discussing it sorted out in the year 1860s, as it is now called.